 “You might not know this, but the FTC just settled a big lawsuit, and they have money for you,” they might say.
 “All you have to do is send the taxes you owe, and they’ll send you money.”
 Not!

 Other scammers haunt caregiver job boards, since military spouses often look for part-time caregiving work when they move to a new area.

-Military members might also be targeted by scams that are aimed at groups that have a large military population.
-Scammers have recently targeted people behind on their student loan debt; people who might (or might not!) have debt in collections; and people who might have served, or whose family members might have served, in the response to 9/11 (this one is especially awful).
+Military members might also be targeted by scams that are aimed at groups with a large military population.
+Scammers have recently targeted people who are behind on their student loan debt; people who might have debt in collections; and people who might have served, or whose family members might have served, after 9/11 (this one is especially awful).

 Scams Aimed at Military Supporters